 NIST Special Publication 800-171 covers the protection of "Controlled Unclassified Information" (CUI) defined as information created by the government, or an entity on behalf of the government, that is unclassified, but needs safeguarding.

 In CMMC 1.0, there was no longer an option for self-attestation.
 That has changed in CMMC 2.0.

 Can We Do It Ourselves?

-Whether or not you can self-attest to CMMC depends on the level of CMMC to which you need to comply and the type of information you are handling in fulfillment of a DoD contract.
+Whether or not you can self-attest to CMMC depends on the level of CMMC you need to comply with and the type of information you are handling in fulfilling a DoD contract.